Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Methods

 The prior for the effective reproduction numbers is chosen to be a Gaussian random walk on the log scale.
 With $L_t=\log R_{e,t}$ this means $L_{1-K_m} \sim \N(0,\sigma^2)$ and the increments $L_{s+1}-L_{s}$ are independent and normal with mean 0 and variance $\tau^2$.
 Denoting the vector $L_{(1-K_m):(T-1)}$ by $\mb L$, we have

 We can easily adapt our method to other Gaussian priors for $\mb L$.

-The hyperparameters in our approach are therefore $\lambda^0_{(1-K_m-K_w):(-K_m)}$ and $(\sigma^2$, $\tau^2)$.
+The hyperparameters in our approach are therefore $\lambda^0_{(1-K_w-K_m ):(-K_m)}$ and $(\sigma^2$, $\tau^2)$.
 As the values $\lambda^0_s$ only provide initial conditions for $I_s$ on days $s$ that are well separated from the observation window, we expect that the prior for $\lambda^0_s$ does not have a strong influence on the posterior as long as there is no clear conflict with the data.
-We discuss our choice of this prior in Appendix \ref{app-prior-mean-I}.
+We discuss our choice of this prior in the Supplementary Material \ref{app-prior-mean-I}.
 The prior standard deviation $\sigma$ of $L_{1-K_m}$ will be chosen fairly large, e.g., between 1.5 and 2, in order to be only weakly informative.
 In contrast, the parameter $\tau$ must reflect our belief how quickly the reproduction number can change from one day to the next.
 Typically, it will be small, e.g., 0.025.
-Its influence on the results in our data example is assessed in Subsection \ref{sub-sub-prior-L} by means of a sensitivity study.
+Roughly speaking, this means that, a priori, we expect the daily changes of $R_{e,t}$ to be around $2.5\%$ on average and rarely larger than $5\%$.
+The influence of $\tau$ on the results in our data example is assessed in Subsection \ref{sub-sub-prior-L} by means of a sensitivity study.
 One could also let $\tau$ depend on time to allow larger changes when the measures taken by the government against the spread of the epidemic change, or one could let $\tau$ depend on the reproduction number of the previous day if a constant relative change seems not appropriate.